BlenderAid/Asset-Flinger/README.md

 It is now released as a free add-on.
 Feel free to fork it if you like.
 Although, **contributions as pull requests** to the project would be highly appreciated :)

-I, Manu, personally like to use it every day, regardless of its shortcomings :) And I plan to keep making and adding more CC-0 assets into it.
+> Also CC-0 licenced .obj assets would be accepted as contributions, and I plan to keep making and adding more of them - I'm very picky about their quality, though.
+Personally I like to use Asset Flinger for my daily modeling, regardless of its shortcomings :)

+> — Manu Järvinen

 ## Download :
 Download the easily installable Add-on with some ready-made ***CC-0 / Public Domain / 100%-free-for-commercial-use*** assets here: